Showing posts sorted by date for query wetherell. Sort by relevance Show all posts

 Alongside these was included the multiple eyewitness account from the Halfway House by the Alltsigh river on the 22nd September 1933.
 I initially wondered why this was included and then remembered my own write up on this account here and the statement that this was another first - the first sighting of a long neck.
 Well, I don't think it was, they were beaten by about 20 days, but it is actually a fascinating account as two others claimed to have seen a long neck at other parts of the loch the same day.

 It was onto the first photograph taken by Hugh Gray and here was the big sin of omission.
-With all those experts to advise the production team, how on earth did they end up showing this terrible version of the photograph?
+With all those experts to advise the production team, how on earth did they end up showing the terrible over-contrasted version of the photograph?
+When they could have used the Heron-Allen version instead?

 The first version is poor quality, over-contrasted and retouched as was the fashion of newspaper editors in those days.
 The second is the superior version and has been available for use since the 1980s.
 I was going to send off a communication to the program's senior researcher asking that question, but why bother?
 However, in doing this, they missed a trick as it later transpired.